 Made famous in the 1950s for its dreamy beaches and aloha way of life, Waikiki is all luxury shopping, beaches and sunscreen by day, and restaurants, bars and street life by night.
 Sunsets on the beach with Diamond Head in the background frame generations of family memories, with puka shell necklaces still lingering in jewelry boxes around the globe.

-Downtown, or the business district, covers just a few square blocks.
+Downtown, which is the business district, covers just a few square blocks.
 Men and women (many of whom welcomed the sunrise while surfing nearby) scurry from meeting to meeting in their business aloha attire, their boards strapped to their cars in nearby garages.
 In Kakaako and Ala Moana, visitors and locals alike mix to shop, dine and walk the beach.

 While you can explore most of the island’s land-based points of interest on your own, guided tours add both convenience and local insights.
-The Waikiki Trolley’s hop-on, hop-off buses hit many of the cultural and historic sites, as well as major scenic vistas, shopping areas and restaurants.
+The Waikiki Trolley’s hop-on, hop-off buses hit many of the cultural and historic sites as well as major scenic vistas, shopping areas and restaurants.
 One-, four- and seven-day passes are available, allowing you to create your own itinerary.
-For a personalized, private tour, Donna’s Detours offers private half- and full-day adventures built around your interests and activity level.
+For a personalized private tour, Donna’s Detours offers private half- and full-day adventures built around your interests and activity level.

 Ways to save: Save up to 55 percent on top tours, museums and attractions with a Go Oahu card.
-For tours, always check the vendor’s websites for promo codes, and look through the coupons offered with other bookings (like the hop-on, hop-offtrolley).
+For tours, always check the vendor’s websites for promo codes, and look through the coupons offered with other bookings (like the hop-on, hop-off trolley).

-Don Ho’s Tiny Bubbles put Hawaiian music on the map in the mid-1960s, while Bruddah Iz (Israel Kamakawiwoole) cemented the island’s music stronghold with his haunting rendition of Somewhere Over the Rainbow almost 30 years later.
-Today, the islands’ ukulele and slack key guitar melodies blend with local folk and rock tunes, grabbing your heart with their unique, melodic strings wafting in tune with the tropical breeze and the gentle ocean waves in the distance.
-Paired with a Mai Tai and a sunset, there’s nothing better.
+Don Ho’s “Tiny Bubbles” put Hawaiian music on the map in the mid-1960s, while Bruddah Iz (Israel Kamakawiwoole) cemented the island’s music stronghold with his haunting rendition of “Somewhere Over the Rainbow” almost 30 years later.
+Today, the islands’ ukulele and slack-key guitar melodies blend with local folk and rock tunes, grabbing your heart with their unique, melodic strings wafting in tune with the tropical breeze and the gentle ocean waves in the distance.
+Paired with a mai tai and a sunset, there’s nothing better.

 Top-notch local musicians make the rounds at the hotels and various venues around the island.
 The Halekulani’s House Without a Key and the Moana’s Banyan Tree Bar offer hula dancing and live music most nights at sunset.
 The Hilton Hawaiian Village boasts some of the island’s best musicians regularly.
-You can hear Hawaiian music most days on the beachfront stage at Duke’s Waikiki restaurant, a gig so absolute he wrote a song about it ("Duke’s on Sunday").
+You can hear Hawaiian music most days on the beachfront stage at Duke’s Waikiki restaurant, with well-known local legends making frequent appearances.